TheFuZiOnZz/Research-Dashboard/World Politics/Israel-Palestine/1948- Israeli-Palestinian Period/2023 Operation Al-Aqsa Flood, October 7th Hamas Attack.md

 	  `Upon completion, the findings will be made public, the spokesman’s office said.`

 	  `The October 7 massacre saw terrorists kill some 1,200 people, mostly civilians, and kidnap 251, all while committing widespread atrocities and mass sexual assault.
 Over 350 people were killed at a music festival and whole families were executed in their homes.` - [Report: New IDF assessment shows some 6,000 Gazans invaded Israel on Oct.
 7, The Times of Israel, 2024](https://www.timesofisrael.com/report-new-idf-assessment-shows-some-6000-gazans-invaded-israel-on-oct-7/)
-- 6:30 AM, Hamas commander Mohammed Deif announces the start of Operation Al-Aqsa Flood.
-- Shortly after, Hamas Prime Minister Ismail Haniyeh made a similar announcement via TV address.
-- Within the first 20 minutes, Deif claimed more than 5,000 rockets had been fired.
-Israeli sources reported the launch of 3,000 projects, killing 5.
-- Palestinian militants also opened fire on Israeli boats off the Gaza Strip.
-- Multiple massacres unfolded at the Nova music festival, Nir Oz, Be'eri, Netiv HaAsara, Kfar Aza.
-An amphibious assault was carried out in Zikim, north of Gaza.
-- The majority of the attacks were carried out within a few hours, with some holdouts and fighting continuing through October 10th.
-- On October 16th, Hamas claimed they were holding 250 hostages and had taken them to force Israel to release Palestinian prisoners.
-    - Almost half the hostages were foreign nationals or held multiple citizenships.
--
 - On 20 January 2024, The IDF claimed to have recovered documents illustrating the intent of Palestinian Nationalist fighters entering Israel on October 7th.
 	- `The documents indicate that violent attacks on civilians had been planned in advance.
 Training included careful preparations for attacking shelters to take hostages, stripping them and threatening to kill them while questioning them.
 The captured documents show profound anti-Semitism coupled with radical Islamist ideology of the type which characterizes extremist organizations such as ISIS and al-Qaeda.` - [Documents brought back from the Gaza Strip indicate that Hamas premeditated its atrocities against Israelis and to kidnap and maltreat them, The Meir Amit Intelligence and Terrorism Information Center, 2024](https://www.terrorism-info.org.il/app/uploads/2024/01/E_020_24.pdf)
 	- `Document 1: A hand-written note calling for the brutal murder of Jews`